trustedanalytics/atk/doc/source/ds_cumulsum.rst

 --------

-The general workflow will be build a frame, then run some analytics on the frame.
+The general workflow will build a frame, then run some analytics on the frame.

 Build a Frame
 -------------

-Construct a frame to be uploaded, this is done using plain python lists uploaded to the server.
+Construct a frame to be uploaded, this is done using Python lists uploaded to the server.
 The following frame could represent some ordered list (such as customer orders) and a value associated with the order.
-The order is sorted on, and then the order value is accumulated
+The frame is sorted by the order column, and then the order value is accumulated.

 Cumulative sum finds the sum up to and including a given order